What Is Mirto? A Guide To Sardinia’s Favorite Liquor

 In case you want to buy some of this delicious liquor, the best brands you can look for on the shelves in all Sardinian supermarkets are Zedda Piras, Contadino, Bresca Dorada, Pure Sardinia, Silvio Carta.
 They all offer different sizes and varieties of mirto.

-Many brands sell pretty, original bottles that you can keep as a decoration for your shelves at home; some of them are handmade colored, and some others are made with cork wood.
+Many brands sell pretty, original bottles that you can keep as a decoration for your shelves at home.
+Some bottles are handmade colored, and some others are made with cork.
 There are hundreds of unique bottles to bring home!

 Pin It For Later!